SShaw1985/Pokedex/README.md

 All data is cached from the api at the point it is requested. if the data is present in the cache no api calls are made

+# Splash screen
+A splash screen has been added on Android only as this is the only platform available for development at the time of implementation